omoral02/ui_dashboard/README.md

 * A centralized dashboard that agents can use in order to review or acknowledge new and existing KB changes found in changelogs.
 (WIP)

-* TSEs,TLs, and Agents a tool to broadcast changes and issues in one place with retreivable announcement/ack logs.
+* TSEs, TLs, and agents a tool to broadcast changes and issues in one place with retreivable announcement/ack logs.
 (WIP)